xtordoir/spark-notebook-k8-blog/spark-notebook-k8.md

 The principle behind spark on kubernetes is that a `SparkSession` is configured to request resources, i.e. executors with some memory and CPU.
 In. order to do this, the Spark application must access the `kubectl` command, with rights to hit to the kubernetes cluster API endpoint and create pods (run containers), this is a first problem to solve.
 At the same time, to execute tasks, the Spark driver must be accessible from the executors with an IP or hostname, this is a second issue to be addressed.

-We cannot have a spark driver running on the development environment easily.
+We cannot have a spark driver running on the development environment and easily get this networking requirement.
 The driver will have to run inside the kubernetes cluster as a pod with the right configuration, and access to kubectl.
 Within the kubernetes cluster, the driver and the executor communicate easily, the network being open.

 The spark documentation explains how to submit jobs with spark-submit: